Here we offer insights into selected scientific projects at the Institute.

 The Institute has been involved in a variety of further projects.
 Currently active cooperations include a study with the University of Heidelberg (cf. Jantzer et al. 2018) into the costs of mobbing among children, and support of a systematic review designed to assess the health economic implications of nocturnal aircraft noise.

-Recurring topics have been the normative analysis of health economic evaluation principles as well as studies on health technology assessment (HTA) in an international context; these interests are now reflected in various ongoing projects.
+Recurring topics have been the normative analysis of health economic evaluation principles as well as studies on health technology assessment (HTA) in an international context (cf. for example, Schaefer and Schlander 2019); these interests are now reflected in various ongoing projects.

 Education & Outreach